James4Ever0/notes/Clash route only github related domains to fastgithub.md

 use clash official DNS settings to resolve issues related to domain resolution, especially when used as a system proxy.

 [documentation](https://github.com/Dreamacro/clash/wiki/configuration#dns)

+to persist program using platform-specific service manager like nssm on windows:

 ## macos